Electron localization function

 The original derivation was based on Hartree–Fock theory.
 For density functional theory, the approach was generalized by Andreas Savin in 1992, who also have applied the formulation to examining various chemical and materials systems.
 In 1994, Bernard Silvi and Andreas Savin developed a method for explaining ELFs using differential topology.

 The approach of electron localization, in the form of atoms in molecules (AIM), was pioneered by Richard Bader.
 Bader's analysis partitions the charge density in a molecule to "atoms" according to zero-flux surfaces (surfaces across which no electron flow is taking place).
 Bader's analysis allows many properties such as multipole moments, energies and forces, to be partitioned in a defensible and consistent manner to individual atoms within molecules.

 Both the Bader approach and the ELF approach to partitioning of molecular properties have gained popularity in recent years because the fastest, accurate ab-initio calculations of molecular properties are now mostly made using density functional theory (DFT), which directly calculates the electron density.
-This electron density is then analyzed using the Bader charge analysis of Electron Localization Functions.
-One of the most popular functionals in DFT was first proposed by Becke, who also originated Electron Localization Functions.
+This electron density is then analyzed using the Bader charge analysis of ELFs.
+One of the most popular functionals in DFT was first proposed by Becke, who also originated ELFs.